alastria/alastria-identity-lib/README.md

 If you want to deploy Alastria Identity Smart Contracts on a local network and try this library, please follow the steps described [here](#ganache)
 ## How to use it

-If you want to use the library, you must go to the wiki of [Alastria-identity-example](https://github.com/alastria/alastria-identity-example)
+If you want to use the library, you must follow the steps of the README.md in [Alastria-identity-example](https://github.com/alastria/alastria-identity-example)

 ## How to collaborate
 We recommend you to clone both repositories in your working directory.